mathesar-foundation/mathesar-wiki/team/guide/issue-triage.md

 1. **Set milestone**

     If an issue is directly associated with a feature, put it in the milestone for that feature.
-Otherwise, put it in a monthly improvement milestone (named like `YYYY-MD improvements`) according to priority.
+Otherwise, put it in a "General Improvements" milestone according to priority.
 More urgent issues should go in this month's milestone, otherwise put it in a milestone in the next couple of months.

     If you don't know what milestone to put something in, talk to Kriti.